arunachalam-07/arunachalam-07/README.md

 - 👋 Hi, I’m @Arunachalam
 - 👀 I’m Working as manual test engineer in Tata consultancy services from Sep-2021 as Analyst in Financial domain
-- 🌱 I’m currently learning selenium
+- 🌱 I’m currently learning UI automation using selenium and SWIFT messaging system
 - 📫 Reach me via email:arunachalams.citcse2017@gmail.com
 - for suggesstions and guidance kindly send a mail